scimaksim/nasa-api-vignette/README.md

 ### Discovery methods

-Each exoplanet observation method excels in specific scenarios.
-The transit and radial velocity detection methods favor planets which orbit their star at an average distance of 0.12-1.6 AU.
+Exoplanet observation methods excel under specific conditions.
+Direct imaging, for instance, requires planets to be relatively far from their star in order for stellar brightness not to overwhelm planetary dimness.

 ``` r
 # Subset data to include only detection methods with a relatively large number